georgetour/C-Sharp-Intermediate-OOP/Chapter 1 Classes/Constructors/readme.txt

 - A signature is something unique that identifies the method like return type, it's name and the types and numbers of paramaters.
 - We cannot have two constructors with the same signature.
 - The reason we need overloading is that sometimes we might need the method but we only know some parameters or we might don't want to return something.
+- Also to see how overloads appear check overloads.jpg and to see all overloads of method Ctrl+Shift+Space